smaclell/smaclell.github.io/_drafts/immutability-and-releases.md

 Keeping every package will cause you to run out of disk space in a hurry!
 This caused us to shrink our packages, monitor how much space is left and cleaning up old unused packages.
-If you are shipping a new version, N + 1, and are currently at N then you should be able to remove every package from before N.
+If you are shipping the version N + 1 and are currently at N, you should be able to remove every package from before N.
-You can also prune intermediate packages that are not release candidates.
+You can also prune intermediate packages which are not release candidates.

 Immutable Process
 ===============================================================================